 Since 1998 the Service-Learning Program staff have supported students, faculty, and community partners with course development, community partnerships, classroom assistance, and other services.
 Please contact the SL Director to learn about specific initiative or to contribute ideas or suggestions.
 Contact firstname.lastname@example.org or 426-2380.

-The Service-Learning Program connects classes with the community through capacity-building partnerships in order to enhance student learning, address critical community issues, and encourage students to be active citizens in their local, national and global communities.
+The Service-Learning Program connects classes with the community through capacity-building partnerships to enhance student learning, address critical community issues, and encourage students to be active citizens in their local, national and global communities.